-For additional details, select a driver above or select a division from the interactive Trefis split for Dish Network at the top of the page.
+For additional details, select a driver above or a division from the interactive Trefis split for Dish Network at the top of the page.

-Dish Network is the fourth-largest pay-TV provider in the U.S. The pay TV market includes cable providers such as Comcast, satellite providers such as DirecTV and telecom providers such as AT&T and Verizon, that offer fiber optic TV services.
-About 70% of TV households in the US subscribe to Pay TV services.
+Dish Network is one of the largest pay-TV providers in the U.S. The pay-TV market includes cable providers such as Comcast, satellite providers such as DirecTV, and telecom providers such as AT&T and Verizon that offer fiber optic TV services.
 Dish is the second-largest satellite TV provider in the U.S. after DirecTV.
 Dish makes money by charging digital TV subscription fees to customers, selling digital TV boxes, selling premium services like HD and DVR, and by charging advertisers to advertise on some of the channels it carries.

 Dish is also an emerging wireless player.
 Dish invested over $20 billion to acquire wireless spectrum licenses, including AWS-4, AWS-3, and licenses in the 600 Mhz bands.
 The company also entered the retail wireless market in 2020, via its acquisition of Boost Mobile, which operates as a mobile virtual network operator.
 Dish is also building out its own 5G network, as it needs to meet the FCC guidelines of reaching 70% of the U.S. population with its spectrum.